Eta Kappa Nu: Recognitions and awards

-The Bridge magazine
+Publications

 The Bridge magazine is an open-access publication of IEEE and is the archival, flagship publication of IEEE-Eta Kappa Nu.
-Features relate to technical, historical, and professional interests of the membership and other content deals with activities of the organization.
+Features relate to the technical, historical, and professional interests of the membership, and other content deals with the activities of the organization.
 Chapters, student members, and alumni are welcome to submit potential content.
 Alton B. Zerby, Executive Secretary 1934-1958, wrote that the magazine started “as a vehicle of communication between students and alumni.”
 It continues to connect students and alumni, as well as to promote the activities and recognition programs of IEEE-HKN and to highlight the development of technology and the profession.
-The magazine is managed by volunteers, an Editor-in-Chief and an Editorial Board (standing committee of IEEE-HKN), with assistance from the IEEE-HKN Director and other staff.
+The magazine is managed by volunteers, an Editor-in-Chief, and an Editorial Board (a standing committee of IEEE-HKN), with assistance from the IEEE-HKN Director and other staff.

 The history of the magazine dates back to the first publication of Eta Kappa Nu which was a short booklet entitled The Electric Field.
 This name continued until 1908.
 The name of The Eta Kappa Nu Yearbook was used briefly.
 The first use of The Bridge as the publication name occurred in 1910.
 The volume label was added later and the volume count dates to the publication year of 1905.
 The number of issues per year has varied from one to four.
 Originally a print publication, the magazine became electronic-only after the HKN merger with IEEE in 2010.
 Recent issues have won numerous international awards for excellence.

+Membership

+Most members are inducted as students, but distinguished professionals may be inducted as well.
+The guiding ideals for membership eligibility of scholarship, character, and attitude have remained unchanged since the early years.
+Student members join their collegiate chapter of IEEE-HKN for reasons including: